the1lab/1lab/src/Cat/Bi/Instances/Spans.lagda.md

 [strict]: Cat.Instances.StrictCat.html

-However, we can make spans in $\cC$ the _objects_ of a category, and the hom-sets are the maps in $\cC$ between the vertices which "commute with the legs".
+However, we can make spans in $\cC$ the _objects_ of a category, and the hom-sets are the maps in $\cC$ between the apices which "commute with the legs".
 Diagrammatically, a map between spans is the dashed line in